-- Medicare Supplement Plan G in Illinois has no network limitations.
+- Medicare Supplement Plan G has no network limitations.
 You can see any doctor in the country who accepts Medicare assignment.
 And Plan G pays for Part B excess charges if the doctor does not accept Medicare.

 - Plan G covers all Medicare Part A and Part B gaps apart from the Part B deductible, making it a more comprehensive plan.